Skip to main content

 Add a new Sharing Community

-Add the Open API Credentials shared by the organization that has invited you to a Sharing Community.
-Once the credentials as successfully configured, you will join the Sharing Community and will be able to share Alerts with the Organization.
+Configure the Open API Credentials shared by the organization that has invited you to a sharing community.
+After configuring the credentials, you can join the sharing community and can share alerts with the organization.

 Edit Sharing Community Details

 Click on Edit Community to make updates in the Sharing Community credentials.
-Credentials are updated to rectify wrong entries and in case of validation failure.
+Credentials can be updated to rectify wrong entries and in case of validation failure.

 Share Alerts with Communities